amazon-ion/ion-docs/_books/ion-1-1/src/macros.md

 ## Macros

-Like other self-describing formats, Ion 1.0 makes it possible to write a stream with truly arbitrary content--no formal schema required.
+Like other self-describing formats, Ion 1.0 makes it possible to write a stream with truly arbitrary content—no formal schema required.
 However, in practice all applications have a _de facto_ schema, with each stream sharing large amounts of predictable structure and recurring values.
 This means that Ion readers and writers often spend substantial resources processing undifferentiated data.